Templated Anisotropic Analyses of the LISA Galactic Foreground: Introduction

 The Galactic foreground produced by the tens of millions of unresolved mHz DWDs in the Milky Way (MW) will likely be the most prominent SGWB present within LISA \citep{nelemans_the_2001,edlund_the_2005,ruiter_the_2010}.
 This signal will be highly anisotropic --- tracing the shape of the Galactic bulge and plane --- and so loud as to sit above the LISA instrumental noise (hence, ``foreground" as opposed to ``background").
 Due to its foreground status, accurate characterization of the Galactic foreground will be crucial for every facet of LISA data analysis, as it will serve as a significant source of noise for analyses of not just other SGWBs, but also LISA's individually-resolvable signals \citep{nelemans_the_2001,edlund_the_2005}.
 Beyond its implications for other analyses, however, the Galactic foreground is extremely astrophysically interesting in its own right as --- in conjunction with the few tens of thousands of resolved DWD systems --- it represents a complete sample of all mHz DWDs in our Galaxy \citep{lamberts_predicting_2019}.
-Studying the Galactic foreground can provide us with insight into many aspects of the MW, including its morphology \citep{breivik_constraining_2020}, metallicity \citep{thiele_applying_2021}, star formation history \citep{yu_the_2013}, and more.
-Taken together, these factors mandate development of a comprehensive Galactic foreground analysis: one that not only accurately characterizes the Galactic foreground spectrum so as to enable the rest of LISA's science goals, but also treats the Galactic foreground as the anisotropic astrophysical signal it is --- thereby providing a new window into the dynamics and history of our Galaxy.
+Studying the Galactic foreground can provide us with insight into many aspects of the MW, including its morphology \citep{breivik_constraining_2020}, metallicity \citep{thiele_applying_2021}, star formation history \citep{yu_the_2013}, and more. \ed{Taken together, these factors mandate the development of comprehensive Galactic foreground analyses, which not only accurately characterize the Galactic foreground spectrum so as to enable the rest of LISA's science goals, but also treat the Galactic foreground as the anisotropic astrophysical signal it is --- thereby providing a new window into the dynamics and history of our Galaxy.
+In this work, we take the first step towards realization of this goal: a MW foreground analysis which leverages fixed spatial templates to directly connect the foreground anisotropy to the underlying astrophysical distribution of its contingent sources.}